Module code: EN3150

 Module co-ordinator: Dr Catherine Morley

 From rugged frontiersmen to fearless cowboys, male heroes have occupied a central place in American writing ever since the first colonists set foot in the New World.
-This module allows students to explore how American writers in the nineteenth and twentieth centuries have constructed and deconstructed myths of manly heroism and masculinity.
+In this module you will explore how American writers in the 19th and 20th centuries have constructed and deconstructed myths of manly heroism and masculinity.

-Although we begin with three nineteenth-century texts, most of this course concentrates on twentieth-century American writing.
+Although we begin with three 19th century texts, most of this course concentrates on 20th century American writing.
 We will look at each text in its historical and cultural context, but we will also explore theories of gender and race that inevitably underpin a course of this kind.